 If none of these options will work, a class action may be for you.
-The simplest first step is to file a complaint with ConsumerAffairs.com.
-Experienced class action attorneys review every complaint and hundreds of cases have been filed as a result.
+The simplest first step is to file a review with ConsumerAffairs.com.
+Experienced class action attorneys review every issue and hundreds of cases have been filed as a result.
 This costs you nothing and exposes your potential claim to attorneys who are looking for a good fight.

 What else can you do?
 Possibilities include: